Documentation of the literature search

 We want to explore how young adults socialize using technology and social media.
 We want to explore this situation because technology and social media has a big role in many people’s lives, especially young adults.
 The group we are exploring are young adults between the age of 18-25.
 We want to research how socialization between young adults has changed because of the development of technology.

-Combining keywords: online interaction, socialization through internet, ciberbullying, online communities, social forums, online events.
+online interaction, socialization through internet, cyberbullying, online communities, social forums, online events.

 - Impact of social media on young adults